View courses in

 SED LR 782: History of Reading Research

 Analysis and synthesis of the classic and contemporary research literature on reading with a focus of the historical trends in methodology, understanding the theoretical processes, and the state of the art instructional practices over time.
 Exploration of the implications for teaching and learning, and for future research.
-4cr, 2nd sem.
+4 cr.

 SED LS 560: Introduction to Language and Language Acquisition

 Introduction to the main aspects of language and language acquisition in typical, atypical, and second language learners.
 Topic areas include phonology, morphology, syntax, semantics, pragmatics, child- directed speech, the role of cognitive development, and theories of language acquisition.
-Students will apply this course material during weekly observations of a language learner.
-4cr, each sem.
+4 cr.

 SED LS 595: Child Second Language Acquisitions